AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 In total we implemented about 10 tests in four categories and we are primarily testing the data structures and the model as these are the most critical parts of our application but also some the preprecess functions are tested.
+Funnily enough, we did not find the actual tests running as usual as the process of implementing them.
+Obviouly, erros will erise and when that time comes, it is very useful to have tests.
+We used pytest.

 ### Question 8